Our Programs for 2017

 JUNE 8, “Elder Edward Davenport: Travels of a Colrain Missionary,” speaker Prentice Crosier (more information)

-AUGUST 10, “The Narrow Escape of Angelina Palmer,” author Jackie Walsh
+AUGUST 10, “The Narrow Escape of Angeline Palmer,” author Jackie Walsh (more information)

 SEPTEMBER 14, “The History and Unique Joinery of the Christian Hill Church,” Colrain master joiner Jeremy Topitzer.
 This meeting will be held in the Second Baptist Church, built in 1797 on Christian Hill.